Writer and philosopher Paul Virilio famously said “The invention of the ship was also the invention of the shipwreck.”

 - The reason we can look to religion as an example of healthy habits…even if we’re “nonbelievers”

-- The benefit of teaching to form one’s own identity
+- The benefit of teaching others to form your own identity

 - How we define social antibodies, and how they can help culture, as a whole